GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I suppose to go to the next course which is flexbox but feeling tired today because of my assignment but I finished the Responsive Web Design Principles course.

+### Day 53: March 21, 2021 | Sunday

+**Today's Progress**: 10/17 Flexbox course at freecodecamp.org

+**Thoughts**: Today I learned to manipulate HTML elements using CSS flexbox with the help of flex properties and learned the justify-content and align-items properties.